msjimc/RunningWindowsProgramsOnLinux/centos_9.md

 >  sudo yum install winetricks

-Since the 32 - bit version of Wine can not be installed on Centos 9, its not possible to install the .Net runtime as it contains some 32-bit code.
 Since the 32 - bit version of Wine can not be installed on CentOS 9, its not possible to install the .Net runtime as it contains some 32-bit code.